paulinemaster2505/Zero_day/README.md

 #!/bin/bash

 # Vagrant - or - how to code in your local computer

 ## Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of google:

-* What is a virtual machine
+* What is a virtuak machine

 * What is Vagrant

 * Who wrote Vagrant

-* What is Ubuntu
+* What is ubuntu

-# zero_day